Which service to choose when trucking to and from Mexico?

 The other way around, the process will be the same if you want to export from the United States to Mexico.

-The direct or through-trailer loading process is when the same trailer is used to cross the border.
+The direct trailer is when the material is loaded on a trailer and remains on the same trailer until through the border and final delivery at destination.
 In this case, it might seem like time and effort are being saved, not to mention that if you are transporting fragile items, they will have less risk of breaking or being damaged.
 However, the reality is that due to government regulations, both methods may require the seal to be broken to allow customs inspections.

-The through-trailer process can be summarized in 3 steps:
+The direct trailer process can be summarized in 3 steps:

 1. The Mexican driver – with an exchange agreement with a US partner – picks up the freight and takes it to a safe yard.